-Robert Rees, full-time librarian, part-time art restorer, is called in to finish a commission when his father goes into hospital – a pair of Elizabethan portraits on oak panelling, Adam Courtney and Ann Darcy.
-Trouble is, there’s more interest in the paintings than Rob ever bargained for; a lot of people want to get their hands on such priceless treasures, and they’re not always particular about their methods.
-Just as well he’s got his brother’s mysterious friend Fox on hand to look out for him, then, isn’t it?
-Or, for that matter … is it?
+Robert Rees is called in to finish an art restoration commission when his father goes into hospital – a pair of Elizabethan portraits.
+Trouble is, there’s more interest in the paintings than Rob bargained for; people want to get their hands on such priceless treasures, and they’re not particular about their methods.
+Just as well his brother’s mysterious friend Fox is looking out for him … or is it?

 There were two motorbikes parked by the workshop when I pulled in off the lane.
 Mike's Kawasaki and another, bigger, beast in black and chrome.
 As I got out of the car, my brother came running from the workshop, his face white in the swathe of light from the open door.

 "Yes," I said calmly.
 "Mr B has her and we have his money.
 Or rather, Dad does.
 Why the panic?
 Did you think she'd been nicked?"

 "As in Baverstock."
 I peered more closely at him.
 "Mike?
 Are you okay?
 You look as if you've seen a ghost."

 "I'm fine."
 His smile seemed a bit forced.
 "Just a bit hung over, and finding her gone was a jolt."

 "Huh!"
 Then he seemed to remember something, and the smile was turned up to full wattage.
 "Rob, come and meet an old pal who's going to solve a problem for us."

 "Oh?"
 I said.
 "I wasn't aware we have a problem.
 Apart from Dad."